jbbaker121/value_investing/README.md

-# value_investing
+# Value & Quality Investing
-Program that pulls financials from Yahoo Finance and outputs a score in the value of a company and the quality of a company, ranked out of 100
+### Program that pulls financials from Yahoo Finance and outputs a score in the value of a company and the quality of a company, ranked out of 100

 import yfinance as yf

-### This is how Yahoo Finance finds the company
-company = input("Which company would you like me to evaluate? ").upper() stock = yf.Ticker(company)
+results = []

 ### Each company will be scored on 5 statistics designed to test the value of a company, i.e. is it worth more than it is trading at, with a max score being 20 and a minimum being 0
 ### The 5 stats are forward PE ratio, price to book ratio, forward peg ratio, ev/ebitda, and price to free cash flow

-def value_investing():
+def value_investing(stock):
     value_score = 0

-    ### Essentially forward PE ratio is a metric that divides a company's current stock price by its projected EPS

     forward_pe_ratio = round(stock.info.get('forwardPE', 0), 2)
     print(f"Forward PE: {forward_pe_ratio}")

+    ### Essentially forward PE ratio is a metric that divides a company's current stock price by its projected EPS

     if forward_pe_ratio < 0:
         value_score += 0
     elif forward_pe_ratio < 16: